-The International Science Teaching Foundation employs teachers and educators from different backgrounds.
-Our intention is to establish an international community of dedicated and active STEM (Science, Technology, Engineering, and Mathematics) education professionals.
+The International Science Teaching Foundation is a non-profit organization headquartered in London, United Kingdom.
+We are a global entity commited to the improvement of STEM (Science, Technology, Engineering, and Mathematics) education at a global scale.
+Our intention is to establish an international community of dedicated and active STEM education professionals.

 Our values and our goals

 STEM education should be a central part of any educational system.
 Among today’s students there are tomorrow’s leaders and top employees, and we need to assure the quality of STEM teaching in order to build a more literate and responsible society.